 If you’ve been outside in an area where ticks are known to live, you should tell your doctor.
-She’ll also want to know about the symptoms you’re having.
+They’ll also want to know about the symptoms you’re having.
 These details are crucial to making a diagnosis of Lyme disease.

 - Rash at the site of the tick bite that may look like a “bull’s-eye”